Manage Your Finances

-1. Use the Pace Center Budget Template
+1. Download the Budget Template

-Setting Up Your Concur Profile
+Set Up a Concur Profile

 - Locate the profile tab 3.
 Under contact information, complete all required fields and update the “Device Name” and “Country Code” sections.
 Important: press the OK button (you may have to scroll down to find this).